Below is an excerpt from the earlier post: “eMission Control – Focus: The past, present and future.”

-Given what I know today about the concentration of carbon dioxide (CO2) in the atmosphere – 400 parts per million as of this year, and given the reductions needed to meet per-capita carbon targets and given the projected increase in population, I can’t help envisioning some stringent regulations being in place.
+Given what I know today about the concentration of carbon dioxide (CO2) in the atmosphere – 400 parts per million as of this year, and given the reductions needed to meet per-capita carbon targets and given the projected increase in population, I can’t help envisioning some stringent regulations being put in place.

 In the area of transportation, driving could be limited to certain designated times, say, in cities on Mondays through Thursdays.
 I mean, it’s conceivable.
 Also, a far greater reliance on personal mobility (walking and biking) and emissions-free automated transportation with far less dependence on oil resulting in way less oil consumption doesn’t seem out of the question.

 As I see things, less waste directly corresponds with less carbon emissions.
 How so?